 The assessment shall consider the allegation or threat and the safety of the victim and institution.
 If the assessment is due to an alleged PREA event the shift commander shall note on the PREA allegation notification penetration/non-penetration event checklist of the recommended housing option.
 If temporary segregation is recommended, the shift commander shall note on the PREA notification checklist the reason no alternative means of housing separation can be arranged and the offender victim shall be placed in segregated housing in accordance with institutional services procedures regarding segregation units.
 The shift commander shall ensure the alleged victims and perpetrators are separated by sight and sound while housed in a segregation unit.
-Offenders who are victims and/or perpetrators in an alleged PREA event will be kept out of sight and sound from each other and be placed in separate wings.
-If the assessment is due to an offender being viewed as being in substantial risk of victimization in the absence of an allegation of offender sexual abuse, and temporary administrative segregation confinement (TASC) is recommended to ensure the offender's safety, the shift commander shall note the PREA risk on the TASC order and the offender shall be placed in segregated housing in accordance with institutional services procedures regarding segregation units.
-The PREA site coordinator shall review all PREA notification checklists the following business day to ensure appropriate housing placement.
-Assignment to involuntary segregation housing shall not ordinarily exceed a period of 30 days.
-Every 30 days, the offender shall be afforded a review to determine whether there is a continuing need for separation from the general population in accordance with institutional services procedures regarding segregation units and protective custody."
+When an offender is believed to be in substantial risk of victimization, the shift commander will assess the offender to ensure housing in the least restrictive housing.
+If TASC is determined to be the least restrictive housing the shift commander will note on the TASC order the offender is being placed in Segregated housing due to a PREA risk.
+The offender will be placed in segregated housing in accordance with institutional services procedures regarding segregation units.
+The PREA site coordinator will review all PREA notification checklists the following business day to ensure appropriate housing placement.
+Assignment to involuntary segregation housing will not ordinarily exceed a period of 30 days.
+Every 30 days, the offender will be afforded a review to determine whether there is a continuing need for separation from the general population in accordance with institutional services procedures regarding segregation units and protective custody.
+Administrative and criminal investigation reports will be retained for 90 years from the completion of the investigation and in accordance with the department procedure regarding records retention.
+SOP: BCC does not have a protective custody unit and all offenders assigned to TASC as a PREA risk will be evaluated initially via the TASC order and the PREA notification checklist.
+This will be repeated again with the offender within 72 hours by the administrative segregation committee and, if assigned to segregation, will be evaluated every 30 days by the administrative segregation committee.
+The administrative segregation committee should note on the Classification Hearing Form (SOP Reference A) the need for further separation and any programs, academic education, or services not provided during the period as a result of the offender's confinement in segregation."